thegodone/molds-branch/trunk/doc/README.txt

       The default value of the "rms_gradient" is 0.00030.

       "dt" is initial fictious time steps for the steepest descent algorythms.
-      The defaul value of the "dt" is 50[fs]
+      The default value of the "dt" is 50[fs].
+      This parameter have no effect if method is "bfgs".

       E.g.
          OPTIMIZE